iamnarendrasingh/DashR/README.md

 ## Prerequisites

 #### ruODK
-To install `RuODK`, which is the R client that the `timci` package uses to simply interact with the Application Programming Interface (API) of ODK Central, please follow the instructions provided [here](https://docs.ropensci.org/ruODK/#install).
+To install `RuODK`, which is the R client that the `timci` package uses to simply interact with the Application Programming Interface (API) of ODK Central, please follow the instructions below.

-## Install
+#### Installation of ruODK
 You can install the latest release of `ruODK` from the [rOpenSci R-Universe](https://ropensci.r-universe.dev):